Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model

 Thus, the temperature range for which a given lepton portal is in thermal equilibrium depends on which Higgs doublets take part in the interaction.
 Consider the lepton portal involving $\Phi_1$ and $\Phi_2'$ -- the two doublets which gain large VEVs $v_1 \approx v$ and $w_2 \approx w$.
 For a given value of $\rho$, we have $v = 246$ GeV and $w = 246\rho$ GeV, so this lepton portal is only in thermal equilibrium for $T > 10^9\rho^2$ GeV.
 This is a temperature range well above the dEWPT temperature, and so this lepton portal operator cannot serve to reprocess the asymmetries.

 The other Higgs doublets in each sector have VEVs that are much smaller than $v$ and $w$, typically on the order of at most 1 GeV.
 Thus, ignoring Boltzmann suppression, the lepton portal involving $\Phi_2$ and $\Phi_1'$ remains in thermal equilibrium down to at least 1 GeV -- well below the temperature ranges we consider.
 However, these doublets are comprised of the heavy additional scalars, which become Boltzmann suppressed at high temperatures near the dark electroweak phase transition.
 For this portal to remain in thermal equilibrium long enough to reprocess the particle asymmetries between the sectors, we must work at a point in parameter space where the additional scalars have masses lower than the dEWPT temperature.
-In Section \ref{sec:EWPT}, we found such parameter selections; for example, see the parameter points for regions 3 and 5 in Table~\ref{table:samplepoints}.
-We consider the point in region 5, and thus work in an approximate temperature range between the critical temperature, $T_C = 1.8 \times 10^4$ GeV, and the mass of the heaviest additional scalar, $M_H = 1.2 \times 10^4$ GeV.
+In Sec.~\ref{sec:EWPT}, we found such parameter selections; for example, see the parameter point for region 3 in Table~\ref{table:samplepoints}.
+We analyse the asymmetry transfer at this parameter point, and thus work in an approximate temperature range between the critical temperature, $T_C = 1.7 \times 10^4$ GeV, and the mass of the heaviest additional scalar, $M_H = 8.8 \times 10^3$ GeV.